 The Scholars at Risk activities also include to raise awarness of the threats against academics and the academic freedom in different places aorund the world.

-The Scolars at Risk activities at Åbo Akademi University are coordinated by a working group consisting of Vice-Rector, Professor in Pharmaceutics Niklas Sandler, Professor of Constitutional and International Law, Director of the Institute for Human Rights Elina Pirjatanniemi and Associate Professor in Minority Studies Magdalena Kmak.
+The Scolars at Risk activities at Åbo Akademi University are coordinated by a working group consisting of Vice-rector, Professor at the Laboratory of Natural Materials Technology Stefan Willför, Professor of Constitutional and International Law, Director of the Institute for Human Rights Elina Pirjatanniemi and Associate Professor in Minority Studies Magdalena Kmak.
 In addition to these, other researchers and members of the saff take part on a voluntary basis.